genshibangou16/dump1090-fa-Mobile-UI/README.md

 <link rel="stylesheet" type="text/css" href="style_mobile.css" media="screen and (max-width: 600px)" />
 ```
 Do __NOT__ put ↑ before `<link rel="stylesheet" type="text/css" href="style.css?v=3.8.1" />`, or you can't use PC layout.

+# Note
+I tried to pack all of features into one CSS file, so there might be some strange point.

+And... what's IE?
+I don't know about it.